qis/template/readme.md

 :: Build the project in x64 debug mode. build.cmd x64-debug

-:: Build the project in x64 debug mode using clang-tidy as the linter. build.cmd x64-lint

 :: Build the project in x64 debug mode and run coverage tests. build.cmd x64-coverage